-OpenVMS Version 7.3 and later require SYSPRV privilege to issue SCACP commands.
+OpenVMS Version 7.3 and later require SYSPRV privilege to enter SCACP commands.

-SCACP also requires you to have the following privileges:
+SCACP also requires the following privileges:

-- A minimum of DISPLAY privilege is required to issue commands that display information or influence SCACP execution (that is, SHOW, HELP, SPAWN, EXIT, and so on.) - SYSPRV privilege is reqired to issue commands that change cluster communications operations (that is, SET, START, and STOP).
+- A minimum of DISPLAY privilege is required to enter commands that display information or influence SCACP execution (that is, SHOW, HELP, SPAWN, EXIT, and so on.) - SYSPRV privilege is reqired to enter commands that change cluster communications operations (that is, SET, START, and STOP).

-\$ CREATE COUNT.COM SHOW LAN DEVICE/COUNTERS SPAWN WAIT 00:01:00 @COUNT
+\$ CREATE COUNT.COM SHOW LAN\DEVICE/COUNTERS SPAWN WAIT 00:01:00 @COUNT Ctm/Z \$ RUN SYS\$SYSTEM:SCACP SCACP> @COUNT

-Ctrl/Z

-\$ RUN SYS\$SYSTEM:SCACP SCACP> @COUNT